-Omaha Public Schools provides the textbook and all course materials necessary for completion of the dual enrolment course.
+Omaha Public Schools provides the textbook and all course materials necessary for completion of the dual enrollment course.
 Tuition payment is the responsibility of the student.
-If a student qualities for federal needs-based programs, determined through EBF, they may be eligible for FREE tuition.
-The ACE scholarship program pays mandedory tuition fees for qualified high school students to enroll in dual enrolment courses.
-The basic criteria for high school students to quality for the ACE scholarship is their eligibility status to receive assistance under a variety of federal programs and determined by the Educational Benefits Form.
-Students must work with a building official or courselor to complete the online ACE application.
-More information on ACE can be found al http://cope.state.ne.us/publicdoc/cope/Financia/9/20Aid/ACE/
+If a student gualifies for federal needs-based programs, determined through EBF, they may be eligible for FREE tuition.
+The ACE scholarship program pays mandatory tuition fees for qualified high school students to enroll in dual enrollment courses.
+The basic criteria for high school students to gualify for the ACE scholarship is their eligibility status to receive assistance under a variety of federal programs and determined by the Educational Benefits Form.
+Students must work with a building official or counselor to complete the online ACE application.
+More information on ACE can be found at http://ccpe.state.ne.us/publicdoc/ccpe/Financial%20Aid/ACE/

 Credits Transfer.
-Sudents begin creating an official college transcript with participation in a dual enrolment course.
+Students begin creating an official college transcript with participation in a dual enrollment course.
 College institutions determine the transferability of credit, but typically credits transfer as follows: